 i.
 Prevents the existence of multiple rights in the market.

 ii.
 Prevents the existence of multiple rights in the market.
-Keeps in check defensive registration as only those marks which have same/similar business are required to be associated.
+Keeps in check defensive registration as only those marks with the same/similar business are required to be associated.

 iii.
-Keeps in check defensive registration as only those marks which have same/similar business are required to be associated.
+Keeps defensive registration in check as only those marks with the same/similar business are required to be associated.

 iv.
-For businesses which keep expanding their services and including newer goods, associated trademark is a good option for them.
+For businesses that keep expanding their services and including newer goods, the associated trademark is a good option for them.

 v.
-Also in a cancellation proceeding if one of the two associated trademarks is in use then the use of one can be considered as use for cancellation proceeding against the second associated trademark.
+Also, in a cancellation proceeding, if one of the two associated trademarks is in use, then the use of one can be considered as use for cancellation proceedings against the second associated trademark.

 vi.
-By virtue of section 44, no two associated trademarks can be assigned or transmitted separately.
+Under section 44, no two associated trademarks can be assigned or transmitted separately.
 It can be done so only after the dissolution of the association.
 This helps in removing confusion in the market.

 vii.
-If only one of the associated trademarks was continuously being used and not the others, the renewal of the registration of the trademark cannot be rejected solely because the remaining trademarks were not in use.
+If only one of the associated trademarks was continuously being used and not the others, the renewal of the trademark registration cannot be rejected solely because the remaining trademarks were not in use.

 Drawbacks:

-Many people take advantage of the benefits of the associated trademark system with regard to cancellation and renewal and use the provisions to obtain an excessive number of so-called “stock trademarks”.
+Many people take advantage of the benefits of the associated trademark system concerning cancellation and renewal and use the provisions to obtain an excessive number of so-called “stock trademarks.”
 This might result in an increase in unused trademarks.
 Moreover, under associated trademarks, the primary trademark has an impact on the subsequent trademarks as well.
-Hence, if the primary trademark is not renewed or stands invalid due to any reason, the subsequent trademarks shall affected.
+Hence, the subsequent trademarks shall be affected if the primary trademark is not renewed or stands invalid for any reason.

 You may visit our trademark services to protect your trademark, brand name, and logo.